moosef-yousef/MATLABrealsense/README.md

 compatibility(tested): SR300
 platformt: MATLAB's appdesigner

+1. Connect the camera before running MATLAB;
+2. run MATLAB as an adminstrator on Windows to use the app;

 There are two implementations in MATLAB for sr300 cameras.
 V_2 doesn't work yet.
 The two folders:
   1. App_SR300_Beta1 - this is the working version;